ingodahn/gsaplus/readme.md

 In production, there is currently no preferred way for daemonizing the server.

+If you make changes to the Gem- or Bower-Dependencies, you'll have to run `bundle install` or `bower install` respectively.

 ## Glossary
 * **User** Abstract term for a person using the system
 * **Patient** Primary users of the system